- Home

 (D) qualify for a Utah professional educator license, which is a portable, nationally-recognized credential.

-(b) The "RAPT" is industry-vetted and approved and validated by DOL and the Board.
+(b) The "RAPT" is industry-vetted and approved and validated by the DOL and the Board.

-(a) provides related supplemental education to an apprentice;
+(a) provides related supplemental education to a participant;

 (b) offers a competency-based postsecondary general education course online or in person; and